hercychang/prep-step-1/part3-variables/variable_naming.md

 ```

 Give variables descriptive names.
 A variable named `car_model` that refers to
-`"Prius"` is more readable than `p` or `string`.
-Your code should be as
+the value `"Prius"` is more readable than `p` or `string`.
+Your code should be
-comprehensible as possible.
+as comprehensible as possible.

-**Note:** The variables discussed in this reading are all local variables.
-Ruby also
-features global variables, instance variables, class variables, and constants.
-You'll learn more about the other types of variables when studying
-Object-Oriented Programming.